Michelin to host hiring event Tuesday in Spartanburg Co.

 SPARTANBURG COUNTY, S.C.
-(WSPA) – Michelin is hosting a hiring event Tuesday in Spartanburg County.
+(WSPA) – Michelin will host a hiring event Tuesday in Spartanburg County.

-The hiring event will be from 8:00 a.m. to 6:00 p.m. at Spartanburg Community College – Tyger River Campus located at 1875 East Main St. (Highway 290) in Duncan.
+The hiring event will be from 8 a.m. to 6 p.m. at Spartanburg Community College – Tyger River Campus, located at 1875 East Main St. (Highway 290) in Duncan.

 Michelin is hiring production operators for their Spartanburg location.